GUNTER PAULI en entrevista con

 - What was your AIESEC experience?

-Then I was elected NCP and hosted the world congress in 1979, and a series of international seminars, including one with Aurelio Peccei.
-Finally, I was elected AC for Latin America and was able to work in the region for a year.
+was elected AC for Latin America and was able to work in the region for

 - Recount your best AIESEC moment?